sercankulcu/sercankulcu.github.io/_posts/2023-02-03-why-do-computers-use-one-and-zeros.md

   - software
 ---

-* Binary is a number system that uses only two digits to represent a quantitative value, 0 and 1.
-* Computers rely on binary, a system of counting using only two digits: 0 and 1.
+Binary is a number system that uses only two digits to represent a quantitative value, 0 and 1.
+Computers rely on binary because it is based on micro transistors, which are tiny electronic switches that can be on or off with a weak electrical charge.
+These switches are arranged in logical circuits to perform calculations, store data, and control operations in a computer.

-* Binary is more efficient than tally marks and has an exponential increase in the amount of things it can represent compared to base 10, which uses ten digits.
+Binary is more efficient than tally marks and has an exponential increase in the amount of things it can represent compared to base 10, which uses ten digits.
+In base 10, each digit represents a power of 10, and as the value of the number increases, the number of digits required to represent it also increases.
+However, in binary, each digit represents a power of 2, so the number of digits required to represent a value grows exponentially.

-* The rules we use to count in the decimal number system still apply to binary, making it easy to understand.
+The rules we use to count in the decimal number system still apply to binary, making it easy to understand.
+For example, adding a binary number is similar to adding a decimal number, except that we carry over to the next place value when the sum of two digits is 2.
+Subtracting a binary number is also similar to subtracting a decimal number, except that we borrow from the next place value when the minuend is smaller than the subtrahend.
-* Binary is essential to computers because it is based on micro transistors, tiny switches that can be on or off with a weak electrical charge.

 What is Binary?:
 ---